Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Preliminaries

-Our algorithms take the same approach as the algorithms proposed in previous studies; they compute an $m$-dominating set in the first step, and increase its connectivity by one in each of the subsequent steps.
-Hence, after computing an $m$-dominating set, our algorithms repeat the process to solve the following problem.
+Our algorithms take the same approach proposed in previous studies; they compute an $m$-dominating set in the first step, and increase its connectivity to $k$.
+In our algorithms, this is achieved by solving the following problems.